NEW INSTRUCTIONS TO AUTHORS (as of 02/28/2014)

 Authors should use the same form of their names in the byline of all Medical Physics submissions.
 This practice makes indexes more useful and less confusing.

 When a revision is called for, the authors have three months within which to submit their revision, or the manuscript will be assigned a new manuscript number and considered as a new submission to the Journal.
+When submitting a revision, as well as including a point-by-point response, please also highlight the text where the revisions were made.
+Please note that we are now requiring the following for revisions:

 - Style: Authors are expected to follow the conventional writing, notation, and illustration style prescribed in the American Institute of Physics (AIP) Style Manual.
 A free copy is available here or by clicking on “General Information for Authors from AIP” at the bottom of pages in the PXP online submission system.
 Authors should also review the form and style of material recently printed in Medical Physics.
 For ease of review, manuscripts should be submitted as a single column, double-spaced document and not as it might appear in the Journal.
 Abbreviations, symbols, units, etc. should correspond with the suggestions in the AIP Style Manual.
 Authors are required to use SI units.
 Some modifications are acceptable, such as the specification of brachytherapy sources as described in AAPM Report No. 21.
 Where common laboratory practice employs conventional units, these may be employed with the SI units in parentheses.